Parent Responsibility Contract – information for parents

 While a PRC is in place, the caseworker and support services work with you to reduce parenting concerns identified and create change that keeps your child safe.

-The PRC also details what FACS will do to support you to address the concerns, and how the PRC will be monitored.
+The PRC also details what DCJ will do to support you to address the concerns, and how the PRC will be monitored.
 It is vital that your caseworker is clear with you and your support services that their roles and responsibilities are to reduce risk and ensure that the focus is on your child’s experience and safety.

 Free Legal Advice

 You have a right to get free legal advice before signing a PRC.
-FACS encourages you to seek advice as early as possible.
+DCJ encourages you to seek advice as early as possible.
 It’s important that you understand what you are being asked to do and that you can do what is in your PRC.
 You can also get free legal advice after signing a PRC, for example, if you experience problems or have concerns after you have signed.

 Below are contacts for free legal advice services in NSW.